-A credit association wanted analytical models to better understand their customers so that they could grow revenue.
+A credit association wanted analytical models to better understand their members so that they could grow revenue.
 They wanted to know who to contact and when with their marketing efforts.
-But data that was siloed and incomplete was getting in the way.
+But siloed and incomplete data was getting in the way.

-First, they needed to convert low-value customers into high-value customers, and secondly prevent those high-value customers from leaving.
-These are simple goals, but ones that require a deep understanding of the company’s customers:
+First, they needed to convert low-value members into high-value members, and secondly prevent those high-value individuals from leaving.
+These are simple goals, but ones that require a deep understanding of the company’s members:

 With these insights in place, it would be possible to make predictions around lifetime value and future revenues, but the credit association lacked a firm grasp on this information.